Estimate Time5 min

 "Sell in May and go away" is a stock market adage based on what the Stock Trader's Almanac calls the "best 6 months of the year."
 Historical data reveals that the top performing 6-month rolling period, on average, has been November through April.
 Hence, the saying investors should "sell in May and go away"—and come back in November.

 Since 1990, the S&P 500 has gained an average of about 2% from May through October.
 That compares with a roughly 7% average gain from November through April.
-This outperformance is seen not just in large-cap stocks, but also small-cap stocks and global stocks (as measured by respective S&P indexes).
-What's more, rotational strategies—which we will dive into shortly—across market caps have historically shown even better average performance (see How Seasonal Rotation Strategies Compare chart).
+This outperformance is seen not just in large-caps, but also small-cap and global stocks (as measured by respective S&P indexes).
+What's more, rotational strategies across market caps have historically shown even better average performance.

 How seasonal rotation strategies compare

-Of course, it should be obvious that there are many caveats to this calendar-based trading pattern.
-For instance, returns have varied widely, not only between the November through April and May through October periods, but also within these time frames.
+It goes without saying that returns have varied widely, not only between the November through April and May through October periods, but also within these time frames.

-For instance, if you do have positive gains and want to lock in some of those profits, you could consider a "sell in May and potentially stay" strategy.
+If you do have positive gains and want to lock in some of those profits, you could also consider a "sell in May and potentially stay" strategy.
 In other words, consider selling only those positions in May that you don't want to be in for the long haul, have that cash on hand to adjust your investment mix as needed, and stick with your strategy for the rest of your portfolio.

 It's also worth acknowledging that these types of strategies may only be suitable for active investors with shorter investment horizons, and even active investors need to consider their trading strategies within the context of a diversified portfolio that reflects their time horizon, risk tolerance, and financial situation.